 Most people tend to take quick, shallow breaths (or hyperventilate) when they are feeling anxious or distressed.
-Unless you are in a really dangerous situation, you probably don’t need to breathe like this as it sends a signal to our bodies to prepare for danger.
+Unless you are in a really dangerous situation, it’s probably not necessary to breathe like this as it sends a signal to the body to prepare for danger.
 It can really help to get some control over our breathing when we can’t directly get control over the way we feel.

 · Take a normal breath in through your nose with your mouth closed.